bondpy202212/bondpy202212/README.md

 * Forecasting
 * Foundational machine learning through the building and training of models using TensorFlow
 * Practical machine learning through the building and training of models using TensorFlow

+**Hard Skills:**
+* Analytical Thinking and Problem Solving
+* Attention to Detail and Accuracy
+* Creativity and Innovation
+* Communication and Collaboration
+* Adaptability and Flexibility
+* Time Management and Prioritization
+* Continuous Learning and Curiosity
+* Teamwork and Interpersonal Skills
+* Critical Thinking and Decision Making
+* Ethical and Responsible AI Development
+* Resilience and Perseverance
+* Strong Mathematical and Statistical Skills

 **Work Experience:**
 * Seeking an internship in AI,  DL,  ML